Byonoy Basics

 Fact 4: How to perform OD600 measurements

 Typically, a bench-top spectrophotometer is used to measure OD600.
 A sample (bacterial culture) is placed within a cuvette and inserted in the spectrophotometer.
-A light source of 600 nm is directed toward the sample – cells present in the sample scatter the light and the transmitted light is detected, which provides a readout.
+A light source of 600 nm is directed toward the sample – cells in the sample scatter the light, and the transmitted light is detected, providing a readout.
 This readout is used to determine/estimate the concentration of bacteria in the sample.
-To measure the concentration of an unknown bacterial concentration, first standard OD600 calibration curve of known bacterial concentration is generated, and then OD600 values of unknown samples are traced to back-calculate the unknown bacterial concentration.
+To measure the concentration of an unknown bacterial concentration, a standard OD600 calibration curve of known bacterial concentration is generated, and then OD600 values of unknown samples are traced to back-calculate the unknown bacterial concentration.
 Performing proper calibration is highly crucial to determine the results.

 Tips and know-how for OD600 measurements